jess-es02/Dissertation/README.md

 4. **maps_summary_stats.R**: produces maps of the study area and summary statistics about the present level of step-free access.
 5. **time_analysis.R**: uses r5r to assess the disparity in travel time from each LSOA centroid to its nearest station compared to its nearest accessible station.
 6. **cumulative_opportunities.R**: uses r5r to assess the disparity in job accessibility when using the standard versus wheelchair-accessible travel network.
 7. **catchment_analysis.R**: clusters LSOAs based on disparities in job accessibility and time to stations, alongside presence of in-need populations.
-This is used to identify stations which should be prioritised in an equity-based scenario.
+This is used to identify stations which should be prioritised in an egalitarian-aligned scenario.
 8. **network_analysis.R**: represents the step-free tube network as a graph and simulates adding non-step-free stations.
-Efficiency and centrality measures are calculated, thereby identifying stations to be prioritised in an efficiency-based scenario.
+Efficiency and centrality measures are calculated, thereby identifying stations to be prioritised in a utilitarian-aligned scenario.
-9. **scenario_assessment.R**: compares the equity and efficiency scenarios with the stations TfL is considering for step-free upgrades.
+9. **scenario_assessment.R**: compares the egalitarian and utilitarian scenarios with the stations TfL is considering for step-free upgrades.

 There are also two standalone scripts:
 * **gtfs_to_igraph.R**: this is a (slightly) modified version of a function written by [Rafael Pereira](https://github.com/rafapereirabr/gtfs_to_igraph) which converts GTFS files into an iGraph object, used in file 8.